megastep/mysql-lambda/README.md

-# AWS Lambda Layers for MySQL and MariaDB commands
+# AWS Lambda Layers for MySQL, MariaDB and PostgreSQL commands

-These layers add the `mysql` client commands in the form of a layer to be used with [AWS Lambda](https://aws.amazon.com/lambda/).
+These layers add the `mysql` and/ or `psql` client commands in the form of a layer to be used with [AWS Lambda](https://aws.amazon.com/lambda/).

-This is useful for Lambda functions that need to run MySQL commands to quickly import data to a RDS server, for example.
+This is useful for Lambda functions that need to run MySQL or PostgreSQL commands to quickly import data to a RDS server, for example.
 It can be easier than using the MySQL API in the language of your choice.
 Particularly useful in coordination with a [Bash lambda](https://github.com/gkrizek/bash-lambda-layer) layer.

 The layers (in the form of zip files) are built in Docker using the official AmazonLinux image, to match the typicial Lambda runtime environment.

 - The MySQL layer is built from the official source (v8.0.18)
 - The MariaDB layer is built from the binary files in the current `mariadb` AmazonLinux package.
+- The PostgreSQL layer is built from the official source (v9.2.24)

 ## Download